Next: Scientific results

 Data reduction will be carried out on the dedicated HP workstations.

-- In general, data should be reduced in Grenoble.
+- In general, data will be reduced in Grenoble.
+Proposers will not

 come for the observations, but will have to come for the reduction.

 - We keep the data reduction schedule very flexible, but

 wish to avoid the presence of more than 2 groups at the same time

 - IRAM may consider splitting the data reduction in two phases:

 intermediate calibration and final mapping.
 Such a splitting is often

 absolutely necessary for the high resolution images.
 In such a case,

 the proposers must be ready to come at IRAM for fast data reduction